KRKQm7Dp/gis_iot/README.md

 # gis_iot
-This is the iot part of GIS project
+This is the IOT part of GIS project